Lockon2000/StatusScraper/docs/lib/providers/incidents.md

 - `'date'`:
     - Type: `datetime.datetime`
     - Description: The time when this update was published.
-- `'rawBody'`:
+- `'info'`:
     - Type: `string`
-    - Description: The actuall information supllied by the status site in this update.
+    - Description: The actuall information supplied by the status site in this update.
 (Notice that even if the very first update isn't treated by all status sites as an update, we will standardize this and treat even the information supplied at the creation of the incidnet as an update.
-If there is no obvious status tied to this first update then we will give it a default of IncidentStatus.Investigating)
+If there is no obvious status tied to this first update then we will give it a default of `IncidentStatus.Investigating`)